LiorHaim/cephdemos/ocs-lso-disconnected/README.md

 $ export MIRROR_REGISTRY_DNS="${YOUR_REGISTRY_DNS_NAME}"
 ```

 When we are using a disconnected Catalog, basically we should build the container image and push it to our registry.
-This image represents what we see in the 'Operatorhub` tab in the openshift console.
+This image represents what we see in the `Operatorhub` tab in the openshift console.
 Later on, we will create a catalogSource that will point to this container and will basically present all the operators that we have in our registry.
 Now let's build the catalog itself:

 ```bash